programmablemike/fibo/README.md

 ## performance
 ### cached vs non-cached
-Average ops/second difference between using no caching vs an in-memory cache using ordinals in the range(0, 20).
+Average ops/second difference between using no caching vs an in-memory cache using ordinals in the range `(0, 20)` inclusive.

-As we can see there's a roughly 1,000x difference in the speed of cached vs. non-cached operations.
+As we can see there's a roughly 1,000x difference in the average speed of cached vs. non-cached operation.
 ```
 BenchmarkFibonacciNoCache
 BenchmarkFibonacciNoCache-8          130           9022607 ns/op